AlexPoltak/vrs_cvicenie_3/README.md

     void rgb2hsv(double r, double g, double b, double &h,double &s, double &v);
 ```

-10. If you want to transform hsv color to rgb color call method:
+10. To transform hsv color to rgb color call method:

     - `h` - hue part of the hsv in range <0,360>
     - `s` - saturation part of the hsv in range <0,1>